jasongfleischer/COGS188_group_template/DesignDocument.md

    - The AI is repeatedly invoked as long as the game is active, continually processing the next set of 10 pieces until the game is over.
    - We can maybe have the user hit space to proceed onto the next AI generated moves or just exit

+TODO:
-TODO: Run 100 simulations and store their scores in a csv.
-Get stats like average, median, range, etc. Look into alpha beta pruning
+#1 Run 100 simulations and store their scores in a csv. - Pierce TODO
+#2 Get stats like average, median, range, etc. Look into alpha beta pruning.
+#3 Implement other heuristics/Monte Carlo
+#4 Look into basic DQN approach for comparison.

+Project Proposal Feedback
+"The idea is solid to me, but you did mention that there are existing approaches using DQN to solve this task.
+I think it would be a good idea to benchmark your approach against the DQN approach to understand which approach obtains a higher score and why.
+Your backtracking algorithm idea sounds good, but you could also try some of the methods explored in this class, like MCTS.
+This will help you establish more interesting benchmarks beyond just the random placement model (which should definitely perform worse than your algorithm)."